Trails in and around Yachats

 If you have questions about weeds, call our experts Don (541-961-6695) or Wally (541-547-5474).

 Upcoming Trails, YIPS! and Related Events

 The Yachats Trails Crew meets on the first Saturday of each month and the YIPS!
 Crew on the third Saturday, both from 10:00 a.m. – 1:00 p.m.
-There are always a wide variety of tasks for all levels of interest so come out and enjoy some spring frivolity and wildflower wonderfulness with these merry bands.
+There are always a wide variety of tasks for all levels of interest so come on out – you will always find yourself welcome!

 For more information, and to sign up for the mail list, contact any one of us via phone or email:

 Click here for brochure on invasive species